Francis Idachaba: Career

 He started his academic career as an assistant professor in Michigan State University in 1972.
 As a scholar, Professor Idachaba ranked among Nigeria's most eminent men of letters.
 He obtained a B.Sc. in economics from the University of Ibadan in 1967 and an M.A. in the same discipline from the University of Chicago in 1969.
-After obtaining his doctoral degree in Agricultural Economics from Michigan State University in 1972, he commenced a most exciting and productive career as a lecturer, researcher and consultant in universities and research centres in Nigeria, the United States, Canada, the Hague, the Netherlands and several African countries.
+After obtaining his doctoral degree in Agricultural Economics from Michigan State University in 1972, he commenced a productive career as a lecturer, researcher and consultant in universities and research centres in Nigeria, the United States, Canada, the Hague, the Netherlands and several African countries.
 The agricultural economist rose to become a professor of Agricultural Economics at the University of Ibadan in 1981.

 His output as an intellectual included six published books and over 72 academic papers on diverse issues of agricultural development.
 He was the Vice-Chancellor of the Federal University of Agriculture, Makurdi, from 1988 to 1995 and also served as vice-chancellor of Kogi State University between 2005 and 2008.
 He advocated that government should declare agriculture an infant industry and that triangular alliances be formed between government, industry and universities to solve national problems.

 He was the founder of the Igala Education Foundation in 2001 and F. S. Idachaba Foundation for Research and Scholarship in 2003.